kmarroq1/Pig-Game/README.txt

 -Add methods to model classes to facilitate more thorough testing.

 Notes:
+-I originally dowloaded version 14.0.2.1 of javafx when we first started learning it and found that it worked for me in VLab for this project.
+If it's a fluke for some reason, I can still try using/copying version 11.0.2 and renaming it as per the FAQ instructions in my next submission.
--I did my best to add documentation and test what I could on all the classes I co-authored, but I wanted to focus more on the To-Do's for this assignment.
-I plan on adding more JUnit testing for the other model classes so that my final application meets industry standards.
+-I plan on adding more JUnit testing for the model classes I didn't co-author so that my final application meets industry standards.
 -Methods with random number results or JavaFx data types were tested in the GUI.
--The ComputerPlayer class testing included most of the abstract class methods which are also used in the HumanPlayer class, which is why I only tested it for the one class.